robrohan/voir/README.md

 # Voir

 A simple application to display images in a terminal.
-It is a utitlity I use when I am ssh'ed into a server and need a quick idea of what is in a image stored on the server.
-It tries to resize the image to fit in the current size of the terminal, so a larger terminal will show more detail.
+It is a utitlity I use when I am ssh'ed into a server and need a quick idea of what is in an image stored on the server.
+It tries to resize the image to fit in the current size of the terminal.

-For example, it lets you view an image like this:
+For example, in a normal sized terminal, it lets you view an image like this:

 ![Test image](./test_data/rob.jpg)

-In a terminal like this:
+in the terminal like this:

 ```
 iiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii